 For the boss who cooks dinner fireside

-If your boss is into camping, they probably have the tent, sleeping bag, and backpack covered — so why not give them a camping accessory they probably won’t think of themselves?
+If your boss is into camping, the tent, sleeping bag, and backpack are probably covered — so why not give a camping accessory your boss probably won’t think of?
 This steel lunch box comes recommended by Scott Briscoe, the founder of WeGotNext, a nonprofit group that seeks to diversify who is using our outdoor spaces.
 He says it’s great for those cooking at the campsite who want something easy (and natureproof) to store leftovers in: “They’re light, stackable, and you can put food that you don’t finish eating in one and have it later.”

 For the boss who’s addicted to cold brew